expo/expo/docs/README.md

 ### Compile process

-#### FUTURE

-In both `yarn run start` and `yarn run dev`, we initially compile (see `mdjs` dir) all `.md` files in `docs` to `.js` files under `pages/versions` (which is git-ignored, and never commited).
-At this point, we also generate the json file `navigation-data.json` for the navbar, and move images in `docs` to the `static` folder.
+In both `yarn run start` and `yarn run dev`, we initially compile (see `mdjs` dir) all `.md` files in `versions` to `.js` files under `pages/versions` (which is git-ignored, and never commited).
+At this point, we also generate the json file `navigation-data.json` for the navbar, and copy images in `versions` to the `static` folder.

-In `yarn run dev`, the watcher watches for changes to files in `docs`, and re-compiles as necessary.
+In `yarn run dev`, the watcher watches for changes to files in `versions`, and re-compiles as necessary.
 Note: navigation changes probably won't live-reload so make sure to restart the server.

-#### PRESENT

-On `yarn run start` and `yarn run dev`, we first fix all markdown files in `versions` (symlinked to `universe/docs/versions`) and copy them as new files under `docs` (which is git-ignored, and never commited).
-Then, we "compile" all markdown files in `docs` to javascript files under `pages/versions` (which is git-ignored, and never commited).
-At this point, we also generate the json file `navigation-data.json` for the navbar, and move images in `docs` to the `static` folder.

-### Temporary scripts

-At the moment, while we transition from the existing docs server to this next.js server, I have a `fix-markdown.js` that makes a couple of straightforward regex replacements, and moves markdown files in the workflow/distribution/expokit sections into seperate directories.

 ### Not breaking existing incoming links